Skip to content

 What changed in Korea, what didn't

-ConfirmedNot yet nailed down in public filings
+ConfirmedNot yet in public filings

 Handok's deal with Biocon (May 24, 2024)A specific Korean MFDS obesity-label approval date for the Biocon product